cjlee9393/bulletin-board-api/README.md

-# Shopping-API
+# bulletin-board-api
-This API allows you to reserve a shopping order.
+This API allows you to connect to bulletin board

 The API will be available at http://hostUrl:3000 after running the project